- Judi Morosohk, Director of Early Childhood Education

 Sarah Levy joined CAJE in June 2014 as our Director of Adult Education.
 Sarah has over 13 years of experience in the field of Jewish education, including day school teaching and synagogue experiential and supplementary education.
 Sarah holds a masters degree in Jewish Education and a doctorate in Education, with certificates in Day School Education, Advanced Jewish Studies, and Jewish Leadership Studies.
 In addition to her work with CAJE, Sarah consults with and develops curriculum for organizations locally, around the United States, and in Israel.
 Sarah loves being part of the CAJE team, continuing to bring high-quality Jewish education to the community.

 Cindy Coons joined CAJE in 2013 as the Director of Jewish Explorers, creating the curriculum for our newest program.
-Jewish Explorers brings Judaic programming, for children ages 2-10, to the communities where families live.
+Jewish Explorers brings Judaic programming, for children ages 2-10, out to the communities where families live.
 Cindy helped establish and grow this program in both the Stapleton and Highlands communities.
-Additionally, Cindy has helped build community by offering monthly Shabbat dinners, which are open to program participants and the greater community, as well as special family programs during the year.
-Cindy also serves as Director of Community Engagement, helping to increase awareness and visibility of all programs offered through CAJE.
+Jewish Explorers welcomes all Jewish and Interfaith families and meets them where they are on their Jewish journeys.
+Additionally, Cindy has helped build community by offering monthly Shabbat dinners and holiday celebrations, which are open to program participants and the greater community.

 Karen Silverman has spent the past 18 years working in non-profit organizations on behalf of children and families in both the secular and Jewish communities.
 She began her career in nonprofits, working in public policy and advocacy, and gradually moving into nonprofit management.
 She is passionate about working with teens and served as the Executive Director of Smart-Girl for 5 years prior to joining CAJE.
 She is excited to be part of the newly funded Denver Jewish Teen Education and Engagement Initiative and looks forward to creating more avenues for teens to get involved in current programs, as well as new ones, in the Denver/Boulder community.